zehengl/pip-check-updates/README.md

       --loggable            to be logging friendly.
       -v, --version         show pip-check-updates version

+> FYI the equivalent full-name command `pip-check-updates` may be used as well.

 ## Contributors ✨

 Thanks goes to these wonderful people ([emoji key](https://allcontributors.org/docs/en/emoji-key)):